imagej/imagej.github.io/_pages/plugins/invasion-assay.md

 ### Producer shell scripts

 Scripts generating macros require two command line parameters: first the complete path and name of the parent data folder and as a second parameter a whole number (integer).
 The producer scripts will generate one fiji macro per data set named with an ascending order of numbers.
 This order of numbers start with the second parameter that has been added during the start sequence of the shell script.
 This allows to generate a list of macros containing more than the macros of only one parent directory.
 For the second parent directory one should use an integer as command line parameter that is greater than the integer naming the last macro of the first parent directory.
-All macros are stored in one of the folder „converter“, „fuse“ or „register“ (cf. Preparation).
+All macros are stored in one of the folder "converter", "fuse" or "register" (cf. Preparation).

     #Example commands: